2024 Essay Prize Competition

 The New Zealand Society of Construction Law was formed in 2005 to promote research and education in the field of construction law and a means by which people from throughout the industry could come together to discuss issues relating to construction law.

-The Society has over 900 members from all sectors of the construction industry, including:
+The Society reached the milestone of having 1000 members in November 2023 heralding from all sectors of the construction industry, including:

 • lawyers